 A well-positioned Guaranteed Asset Protection (GAP) program can reduce much of your institution’s risk.
 It also provides adequate protection for your borrowers.

 Depreciation on its own is unlikely to cause a direct loss for your auto loan portfolio.
 However, it can produce a loss situation for your borrower and could lead to further financial challenges.

-Learn more about this and other topics by subscribing to our blog.
+Learn more about this and other topics by subscribing to the Learning Library.
 We’ll make sure you get the latest updates and educational deep dives into challenges you face today.

 If you enjoyed this, you may also like:

 Blogger.
 Speaker.
 Part-time Jedi.

 Focused on helping your bank or credit union grow in the face of emerging challenges.